zwei961120/zwei961120.github.io/_pages/Something_Interesting.md

 ## Xarray Tutorial ~~~ (Group Meeting)

-If you are interested in Xarray (a very useful tool to deal with netCDF dataset), you can find the demo code in https://github.com/zwei961120/Xarray_Demo !
+If you are interested in Xarray (a very useful tool to deal with netCDF dataset), you can find the demo code [here](https://github.com/zwei961120/Xarray_Demo) !
 And any suggestions and comments are welcome !